appscode/blog/content/post/kubedb-v2024.08.16/index.md

   - Redis: 7.4.0
   - Singlestore: alma-8.7.10-95e2357384, alma-8.5.30-4f46ab16a5

 This post lists all the major changes done in this release since the last release.
-Find the detailed changelogs HERE .
+Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG) .
 Now, you can proceed to the details of the features and updates included in the release.

 ### Key Changes

 In previous releases, KubeDB utilized `kubedb.com/v1alpha2` APIVersion for the databases mentioned above, with the `db.spec.podTemplateSpec` sourced from [kmodules.xyz/offshoot-api/api/v1](https://pkg.go.dev/kmodules.xyz/offshoot-api@v0.30.0/api/v1#PodTemplateSpec).
 As we have introduced kubedb.com/v1 APIVersion in this release, the `db.spec.podTemplateSpec` now comes from [kmodules.xyz/offshoot-api/api/v2](https://pkg.go.dev/kmodules.xyz/offshoot-api@v0.30.0/api/v2#PodTemplateSpec).
-The changes introduced in these two podSpec are listed below.
+The changes introduced in these two PodSpecs are listed below.